dahbar/dahbar/README.md

 # 👋 Hi, I’m Nicolas

-I'm a software engineer based in Berlin, Germany.
-Currently a Computer Science student at the Technische Universität Berlin, who is passionate about learning and development.
+I'm a Computer Science student based in Berlin, Germany.
+Currently studying at the Technische Universität Berlin.
+Strongly dedicated to learning, I like teamwork and place great value in communication.****

 <!---
 dahbar/dahbar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.